oneinfra/oneinfra/docs/DESIGN.md

 A cluster is the abstraction of a whole Kubernetes cluster -- with control plane and control plane ingresses.
-It has all the certificate authorities and shared information required by the different nodes that are part of the same cluster.
+It has all the certificate authorities and shared information required by the different components that are part of the same cluster.

-## Node
+## Component

-A node represents a schedulable unit.
-A node belongs both to a cluster, and to an hypervisor.
+A component represents a schedulable unit.
+A component belongs both to a cluster, and to an hypervisor.

-Two types of nodes exist at the moment:
+Two types of components exist at the moment:

-* Control Plane nodes, formed by:
+* Control Plane components, formed by:
   * An `etcd` instance
   * An `API server` instance
   * A `Controller Manager` instance